shaunsmith/functionslab/3-1-SetupEnv.md

 ## OCI CLI configuration

 Note: Functions does NOT require you to install the OCI CLI.
-All you need is to enter your user account details in the  ~/.oci/config file
+All you need is to enter your user account details in the  `~/.oci/config` file.

-Create/edit the `~/.oci/config` file.
-Copy paste the contents of [util/workshop-devrel-profile](util/workshop-devrel-profile) to the bottom of ~/.oci/config
+Edit (or create) the `~/.oci/config` file.
+Copy paste the contents of [util/workshop-devrel-profile](util/workshop-devrel-profile) to the bottom of your `~/.oci/config` file.

+##